Infinitude of palindromic almost-prime numbers: Introduction

-The trivial bound shows the above is at most $ Q^2 b^{2K(N-2M)} \leq Q^2 x^{K(1 - \frac{2M}{N})}$ and our main goal then boils down to beating this by much more than $Q$ for certain suitable choices of $M,K$.
-This is accomplished via Proposition \ref{prop:2K-th moment2} giving upper bounds for moments of $\Phi_N$ for any $N\geq 1$.
+and 2. the sequence of coefficients corresponding to $\Phi_{N-2M}$ is denser than those corresponding to $P_1,P_2$.
+The trivial bound shows the above is at most $ Q^2 b^{2K(N-2M)} \leq Q^2 x^{K(1 - \frac{2M}{N})}$ and our main goal then reduces to beating this by much more than $Q$ for certain suitable choices of $M,K$.
+This is accomplished via Proposition \ref{prop:2K-th moment2} giving upper bounds for moments of $\Phi_N$ for any $N\geq 2$.
 Its proof relies partly on the large sieve.